 What’s Your Protein-To-Carb Ratio?

 The results: The high protein diet had greater weight loss (17 vs. 7 pounds), body fat loss (14 vs. 4.5 pounds), waist circumference, and improved glucose.
 No difference in lipids or sex hormones was found.
-According to the researchers, there is no need for calorie restricted diets for women with PCOS because protein is so satisfying; it causes a decrease in caloric intake.
+According to the researchers, the women lost weight despite the lack of calorie restriction because protein foods are very satisfying and the women were likely less hungry and therefore, ate less food overall.

 - Fills you up so you aren’t as hungry between meals